 25) Creamy Pasta

-I feel like it’s cheating, but I’ll take it.
-Cream cheese makes a sauce out of almost anything.
-Melt a spoonful into hot pasta water, toss with noodles, then add any leftover chicken or veg.
-Season with garlic powder, if you have it.
-If you don’t, salt and pepper will work.
-I started doing this during a broke month and never really stopped.
+This almost feels illegal, but I’ll allow it.
+Almost everything can become a sauce if you use cream cheese.
+Stir in a spoonful to the hot pasta water, toss with noodles then add any leftover chicken or veg.
+Finish with some garlic powder.
+If you don’t have that, I do started doing this during a broke month and never really stopped.

 26) Pizza Toast

-Pizza toast is for those evenings where you want the taste of pizza but don’t want to go through the full rigamarole of ordering or prepping a pizza.
-Spread your desired sauce on the bread (marinara, salsa, and even ketchup if you need to), add cheese on top, and broil it until it is all bubbly.
-Add any toppings you can find: cold cuts, mushrooms, onion, olives.
+Spread whatever sauce you have on the bread (marinara, salsa, and even ketchup if you need to).
+Add cheese on top, and broil it until it is all bubbly.
+Add any toppings you can find: cold cuts, mushrooms, onion, and olives.
 It’s crunchy and salty, and just silly enough to lift your spirits.

 27) Lentil Soup